 The subject of the email was Crash in bitcoin 0.1.0.
 That man, Satoshi Nakamoto was explaining to Hal Finney how to use a Bitcoin.

 Many still fail to recognize that.
 Why?
 The story of Bitcoin and how it was born and developed looks more like a movie than a real story.
-In fact, founded by a person (or group of people) under the name of Satoshi Nakamoto, eventually started to grow thanks to an online drug market called Silk Road, in the meander of the so-called Dark Web.
+Founded by a person (or group of people) under the name of Satoshi Nakamoto, eventually started to grow thanks to an online drug market called Silk Road, in the meander of the so-called Dark Web.

 Finally, Satoshi Nakamoto disappeared with a final statement, on April 23rd, 2011, that left anyone from the Bitcoin community bewildered: